OpenEugene/no-irl/docs/index.md

 ## NO IRL
-No more In Real Life Meeting or Events.
+No more In Real Life meeting or events.
 Go online or go home!

 ## The Logo
 ![NO IRL](no-irl.png)